Date Revised: December 1, 2020

 Since then, scientists have studied this topic, but many questions remain unanswered or controversial, including how many people with autism also have epilepsy.
 Studies have reported rates ranging from 5 to 46 percent.2 A 2019 analysis found a median epilepsy rate of 12 percent among people who have autism.3 A median number is the one that falls in the middle of a range of numbers.

 Regardless of the exact number, the rate of epilepsy in people who have autism is clearly much higher than the 1 to 2 percent rate in the general population, says child neurologist Sarah J. Spence, M.D., Ph.D., co-director of the Autism Spectrum Center at Boston Children’s Hospital.
-Spence, who has researched this issue, will discuss epilepsy and autism in a free SPARK webinar on November 30 at 12 p.m.
-Eastern Time.
-November is National Epilepsy Awareness Month.
+Spence, who has researched this issue.
+She discusses epilepsy and autism in this free recorded SPARK webinar.

 What is Epilepsy?